sphinx-doc/sphinx/doc/theming.rst

     doesn't scroll out of view for long body content.
 This may not work well with all browsers.
 Defaults to false.

+  - **collapsiblesidebar** (true or false): Add an *experimental* JavaScript snippet that makes the sidebar collapsible via a button on its side.
+    *Doesn't work together with "rightsidebar" or "stickysidebar".* Defaults to false.

   - **externalrefs** (true or false): Display external links differently from internal links.
 Defaults to false.